 Spatial National Data Center Strategy

 The DDA is committed to enthusing, informing, training and retraining new talent.
 Together with the data center industry, educational institutions and governments.
-This way, we ensure that there is sufficient workforce available to let the data center sector grow – and therefore the digital economy of the Netherlands.
+This way, we ensure that there is sufficient workforce available to grow the data center sector – and therefore the digital economy of the Netherlands.
 The sector is always looking for technically & digitally trained staff who want to work in this future-proof industry!
+To strengthen our activities even more, we collaborate with other parties both on a national and international scale.

 Because the sector is always looking for new talent, the DDA organizes the Data Center Tech College & Job Fair (DTC), which mostly focuses on MBO and HBO institutions.